Protocol

 |---|---|---|

-HAP governs any context where humans authorize actions:
+HAP governs any context where humans authorize bounded action by automated systems:

 - Code deployment (git repositories)